 Step 3 - The Right Tools

 Finding a really sharp pair of dressmaking scissors is next.
 A reputable make of scissors by your side is essential and you have to keep them sharpened.
-Read more about the best cutting tools for sewing.
+Read more about the best cutting tools for sewing and how to sharpen scissors at home.
 You can also use a rotary cutter instead of scissors and this method of how to cut fabric straight is addressed further on in this article.

 Step 4 - Find The Selvage

 Finding the first straight edge is the next step.
 One straight edge is the guide for all the other cutting edges.
 Start by looking for the selvage.
 This edge is usually the straight edge of the fabric where it has been held on the loom for weaving.
 Typically the selvage has holes along its edge and it may have the designer's details and color codes printed on it.
 Selvages are the uncut edge of the fabric.

 Cut off the selvage in a straight line following tips for ‘squaring up’ your fabric.
 Use a ruler to mark parallel to the selvage and then cut using sharp scissors.